-From April 1, 2012 through March 31, 2015, we invested \$50.7 million in property, plant and equipment ("PP&E").
+From April 1, 2013 through March 31, 2016, we invested \$60.2 million in property, plant and equipment ("PP&E").
 Most of these projects have been completed and are subject to depreciation in accordance with our accounting policy of capitalizing costs that are direct and incremental to the activities required to bring the facilities to commercial production.

 Our manufacturing plant, research and office facilities in Haifa Bay, Israel, are located in a complex of buildings with an aggregate area of 890,000 square feet.
 We lease much of the land underlying these facilities from the ILA pursuant to long-term ground leases that expire between 2018 and 2060.
 We have the option to renew each lease for an additional 49 years.
 In February 2014, we purchased approximately 10,000 square feet of adjacent space in Haifa Bay, which we had previously been leasing under a lease agreement that commenced in September 1994.
-For additional information, please refer to Note 2.i. and 2.j. to our consolidated financial statements included elsewhere in this 2015 Annual Report.
+For additional information, please refer to Note 2.i. and 2.j. to our consolidated financial statements included elsewhere in this 2016 Annual Report.

 We have owned our main manufacturing facility in Brampton, Canada since 1992.
 Since then, we have purchased additional adjacent square footage and engaged in projects to develop and expand the facility to meet our growing manufacturing needs in Taro Canada.
-As of March 31, 2015, we owned a total of 156,000 square feet at our main manufacturing facility.
-In addition to our owned space, since September 2000, Taro Canada has leased 75,400 square feet of office and warehouse space, adjacent to our main manufacturing facilities, which lease term continues to September 2015, but which we expect to renew upon similar terms.
+As of March 31, 2016, we owned a total of 156,000 square feet at our main manufacturing facility.
+In addition to our owned space, since September 2000, Taro Canada has leased 75,400 square feet of office and warehouse space, adjacent to our main manufacturing facilities, which lease term continues to September 2020.
 In December 2013, Taro Canada leased an additional 13,936 square feet of warehouse space near the two other facilities, which lease has an initial term of three years, with an option to extend for an additional five year term.

 A subsidiary of Taro U.S.A. has owned its 124,000 square foot building in Hawthorne, New York since February 2005.
-As of March 31, 2015, the existing mortgage on the property was \$5.9 million.
+The mortgage was repaid on this building in December 2015.

-Taro U.S.A. owns a 315,000 square foot distribution facility in South Brunswick, New Jersey.
+A subsidiary of Taro U.S.A. owns a 315,000 square foot distribution facility in South Brunswick, New Jersey.
 The mortgage was repaid on this facility in February 2012.